-Transferable competences developed during the students' work in the seminars: critical thinking skills, contextual reasoning, communication skills.
+Transferable competences developed during the students' work in the seminars: critical thinking skills, reasoning in context, communication skills

 General foundations and terminological definition of special education.

 Definition of basic terms in special education.

 Trends in education, current opportunities and legislative conditions in education of individuals with SEND (with a focus on inclusive education).